 At Marist Brothers Linmeyer we aim to provide a holistic education.
-A vital component of this is the development of the cultural life of the learner and the wider community.
+A vital component of this is the development of the cultural life of the student and the wider community.

 The ability to communicate effectively and confidently is an essential life skill.
-At Marist Brothers Linmeyer we provide opportunities for our learners to engage in Public Speaking Competitions, both externally and internally.
+At Marist Brothers Linmeyer we provide opportunities for our students to engage in Public Speaking Competitions, both externally and internally.

 Chess is offered from Grade 1 to Grade 7.
 In the Foundation Phase, the game is introduced in a fun way using fewer chess pieces.
 Juniors are coached once a week to develop basic chess, memory and planning skills.
 They play games against each other, with some friendly matches against other schools.